wp-plugins/wp-google-map-plugin/readme.txt

 9  Define your dimensations for weathers layers.

 == Changelog ==

+Version 2.3.9
+1. Display more than 10 locations on Manage Locations using Screen Options.
+2. Display more than 10 maps on Manage Categories using Screen Options.
+3. Display more than 10 categories on Manage Maps using Screen Options.
+4. SSL Supported.

 Version 2.3.8
 1. locations, maps and category was not showing on manage pages in wordpress 4.2 resolved.